rerun-io/rerun/docs/content/reference/migration/migration-0-13.md

       the appropriate dimensions.
     * Note that children of root are still special for 3D & time series views but this may change in the future see [#4926](https://github.com/rerun-io/rerun/issues/4926)
-* [DisconnectedSpace](../types/archetypes/disconnected_space.md) now strictly applies only to 2D and 3D Views
+* [DisconnectedSpace](../types/archetypes/disconnected_space.md) now strictly applies only to 2D and 3D Space Views
   * Internally, the heuristic now reasons about a 2D/3D topology which does not affect other types of views.
     [DisconnectedSpace](../types/archetypes/disconnected_space.md) represents a hard cut in this topology.

-Future releases will allow you to specify Views & view layout from code.
+Future releases will allow you to specify Space Views & view layout from code.